dslab-agrobot/AgRobot/doc/requirements/Agrobot B0 - 1.md

    to ensure that sled movement can not damage/squeeze the cabling
  Servo cables ? length limit ?
-TBD - not clear if the servos can be connected over 1.2m cable legth (voltage drop ?)
+TBD - not clear if the servos can be connected over 1.2m cable length (voltage drop ?)
  Ultra-sound receiver cables - length limit ?
 TBD
  I2C <-> PWN-controller cable - mechanical stability TBD